cybersplines/HThumb/README.md

 HThumb is an app that lets you make thumbnails out of your High Dynamic Range images with 1 button.

+# IMPORTANT!
+Use only latin symbols in your pathes.

 # TODOs

 You can create an issue for a specific thing you want in the future.
 But, keep in mind, I have a full-time job, so I do all the things on weekends only.
 Or, hit me in the Instagram DMs @http_five.